Iloilo Business Park: Commercial

-The Festive Walk Iloilo is the first stand alone lifestyle mall by Megaworld in Visayas and Mindanao and the first upscale mall in Iloilo.
-It has two buildings (Main with 3 levels + Annex with 3 levels) housing shops, restaurants, facilities including cinemas and "event centers".
-The Marketplace by Rustan's occupies as the main supermarket chain in the mall.
-Festive Market by Savemore serves as the anchor supermarket for the mall.
+Festive Walk Iloilo is Megaworld's first stand-alone lifestyle mall in the Visayas and Mindanao, and the first upscale mall in Iloilo.
+The development consists of two buildings, a three-level main mall and a three-level annex, featuring retail shops, dining establishments, cinemas, and event spaces.
+The Marketplace by Rustan's serves as one of the main supermarket anchors, while Festive Market by Savemore also operates as a supermarket within the complex.

-Festive Walk Parade, a 1.1-kilometer outdoor commercial and retail strip, is the longest shopping and dining strip in the Philippines.
-The first phase had a soft opening on December 20, 2016 with a grand opening happening in January 2017.
-Succeeding phases was completed in 2018.
+Festive Walk Parade is a 1.1-kilometer outdoor commercial and retail strip, recognized as the longest shopping and dining strip in the Philippines.
+Its first phase opened on December 20, 2016, followed by a grand opening in January 2017.
+Additional phases were completed in 2018.

-Landers Superstore is set to open a branch in Iloilo Business Park, introducing its wholesale club concept to the township.
+Landers Superstore is set to open a branch within Iloilo Business Park, bringing its membership-based wholesale retail format to the township.